Ali Al-Jamri: The Legend of The Looms at Blackburn Museum

-The film installation will be exhibited at Blackburn Museum, with the British Textile Biennial, from 1 February – 8 March.
+The film installation was exhibited at Blackburn Museum, with the British Textile Biennial, from 1 February – 8 March.
 This work is supported by Arts Council England and The Freelands Foundation.

 Project Credits